RodrigoCossi/JiggleBot/README.md

 ## Installation

 - Requires Python 3 and Pip pre-installed.
-If you already have Python3 and Pip, run `Install_dependencies_for_bundling.ps1`, and then the `rebundle.ps1` script.
+If you already have Python3 and Pip, run `Install_dependencies_for_bundling.ps1`, and then `rebundle.ps1`.
 - This will generate a `dist` folder, containing `JiggleBot-Windows.exe`.